 The use of alternative forage crops such as red clover, lucerne, kale and chicory can improve livestock performance, nitrogen use efficiency and animal health.

 This mix of grasses and herbs root more deeply in the soil so can access moisture and nutrients not available to pure grass mixes.
+This has encouraged the much wider adoption of these crops.

 East Devon Farmers, foresters and other land managers working together to improve the local natural environment at a landscape scale.